CumulusNetworks/docs/content/cumulus-linux-41/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

     <summary>Optional: Prepare a USB Drive inside Cumulus Linux</summary>

-    {{%notice warning%}}

-    Use caution when performing the actions below; it is possible to severely damage your system with the following utilities.

-    {{%/notice%}}

     1. Insert your USB drive into the USB port on the switch running Cumulus Linux and log in to the switch.
 Examine output from `cat /proc/partitions` and `sudo fdisk -l [device]` to determine on which device your USB drive can be found.
 For example, `sudo fdisk -l /dev/sdb`.

         These instructions assume your USB drive is the `/dev/sdb` device, which is typical if you insert the USB drive after the machine is already booted.
 However, if you insert the USB drive during the boot process, it is possible that your USB drive is the `/dev/sda` device.
 Make sure to modify the commands below to use the proper device for your USB drive.